Theft or Fraud by an Employee: Management Rights and Legal Action

 Uncovering the truth

 We would first note that we believe an employer needs to have a confidential disclosure system to encourage employees who witness fraud to report the persons responsible.
-The system can be modeled on what we see in the United States, where it is regarded as whistleblower protection11 under which no reprisals may be taken against an employee who discloses information.
+The system can be modelled on what we see in the United States, where it is regarded as whistleblower protection11 under which no reprisals may be taken against an employee who discloses information.
 There is some legislation of this kind in Quebec.
 For example, section 122(7) of the Act Respecting Labour Standards12 and section 32 of the Anti-Corruption Act13 bar the employer from taking disciplinary action or reprisals against an employee who has made a disclosure or cooperated in an investigation.

 An initial disclosure like this is particularly useful for the employer, since it enables it to initiate an investigation under those laws.